networktocode/jdiff/README.md

 ({'Management1': {'burnedInAddress': '08:00:27:e6:b2:f8'}}, False)
 ```

+| Przemek: Why use dict unpacking when passing arguments to `evaluate`?

 ### Operator

 Operator is a check which includes an array of different evaluation logic.
 Here a summary of the available options:

+| Przemek: What does it mean "array of different evaluation logic"?
+Can I ask for multiple checks to be performed at the same time?
+How do I define logic that should be used in the check?

+| Przemek: The below is not very readable?
+Indented sections are rendered as code blocks.
+I would suggest naming these groups "categories" or "groups" and explaing that each of the names is the name of the check that needs to be passed as the argument.

 #### `in` operators